typelevel/cats/docs/src/main/tut/datatypes/functionk.md

   λ[FunctionK[List, ErrorOr]](_.headOption.toRight("ERROR: the list was empty!"))
 ```

-## Natural Transformer
+## Natural Transformation

-In category theory, a [natural transformer](https://en.wikipedia.org/wiki/Natural_transformation) provides a morphism between Functors while preserving the internal structures.
+In category theory, a [Natural Transformation](https://en.wikipedia.org/wiki/Natural_transformation) provides a morphism between Functors while preserving the internal structures.
 It's one of the most fundamental notions of category theory.

-If we have two `Functor`s: `F` and `G`, then, being parametric polymorphic, `FunctionK[F, G]` is automatically a natural transformer between them.
+If we have two `Functor`s: `F` and `G`, then, being parametric polymorphic, `FunctionK[F, G]` is automatically a Natural Transformation between them.
 That is, if we have a `fk: F ~> G`, then for any combination of `A`, `B` and function `f: A => B`, the following two functions are equivalent:
 ```Scala
 (fa:F[A]) => fK(F.map(fa)(f))
 ```